Slope Calculator

 If the 2 Points are Known

-Insert the known coordinates of the points in the corresponding fields, then press “Calculate.”
-The calculator will return the following information:
+Enter the known coordinates of your points into the corresponding fields, then click “Calculate.”
+The slope finder will instantly return the following information:

-The calculator will also demonstrate the formulas used to find the slope and all other characteristic values of the line.
-The calculator will display the corresponding equation of the line, and it will schematically plot the line for visual representation.
+For educational purposes, the calculator also displays the step-by-step formulas used to find the slope and all other characteristic values.
+Additionally, it will generate the corresponding equation of the line and plot a schematic graph for a clear visual representation.

 If 1 Point and the Slope are Known

-Insert the known coordinates of the point, the distance, and the slope to the corresponding fields.
-Note that instead of the slope, you can insert the value of the “angle of incline (theta or θ).”
-The value of θ has to be inserted in degrees.
-Only one of these values has to be inserted (either m or θ).
-Suppose both m and θ are inserted.
-In that case, the calculator will ignore the value of θ, and only use the slope m for the calculations.
+Enter the known coordinates of your starting point, the distance, and the slope into the respective fields.
+Note that instead of the standard slope, you can opt to insert the value of the “angle of incline (theta or θ).”
+The value of θ must be entered in degrees.
+You only need to provide one of these values (either m or θ).
+If both m and θ are entered, the calculator will ignore the θ value and prioritize the slope m for its calculations.

-Press “Calculate.”
-The calculator will return the following information: the coordinates of the second point (x₂,y₂), the horizontal change ∆x, the vertical change ∆y, and the length of the line d.
-If the slope m was used for the calculations, the calculator would also return the value of θ.
-If you used the angle of incline θ for the calculations, the calculator would return the value of m in the answer.
-Also, the calculator will display the corresponding equation of the line, and it will schematically plot the line for visual representation.
+Click “Calculate.”
+The calculator will return the coordinates of the second point (x₂,y₂), the horizontal change ∆x, the vertical change ∆y, and the length of the line d.
+If you used the slope m for your input, the tool will also return the angle of incline θ.
+Conversely, if you used the angle of incline θ, it will compute and return the slope m.
+Finally, the tool will display the standard equation of the line and generate a visual plot of the graph.

-As mentioned above, the slope of a line is defined as the change in the vertical coordinate (y-coordinate) of a line relative to the change in the horizontal coordinate (x-coordinate):
+As defined above, the slope of a line represents the change in the vertical coordinate (y-coordinate) relative to the change in the horizontal coordinate (x-coordinate).
+This relationship is expressed as:

 $$m=\frac{y₂-y₁}{x₂-x₁}=\frac{∆y}{∆x}=tanθ$$

-The equation above is called the slope formula.
-We can use it to find the slope of any given line if the coordinates of two points on the line are known.
-The slope is commonly denoted as m.
-It is used to describe the direction of the line, as well as its steepness:
+This central equation is known as the slope formula.
+We can use it to manually calculate the slope of any straight line if the coordinates of two points on that line are known.
+The slope, universally denoted as m, describes both the direction and the steepness of a line:

-We can write any linear equation in the following form:
+We can express any linear equation in the following standard format:

 $$y=mx+b$$

-This form of linear equation is called the slope-intercept form.
-The plot of this equation will be a straight line, where m is the slope of the line.
-And B is the coordinate at which the graph intercepts the y-axis.
-B is sometimes also called the y-intercept of the line, since y=b when x=0.
+This popular format is called the slope-intercept form.
+When plotted, this equation creates a straight line where m represents the slope.
+The variable b represents the coordinate at which the graph intercepts the y-axis.
+For this reason, b is commonly called the y-intercept, since y=b when x=0.

-When the coordinates of one point on the line and the slope are known, we can write the line equation in the so-called point-slope form:
+Alternatively, when the slope and the coordinates of a single point on the line are known, we can write the line equation in the point-slope form:

 $$y-y₁=m(x-x₁)$$

-This form of the linear equation is beneficial for finding the y-intercept of a line.
+This structural form of the linear equation is highly beneficial for manually finding the y-intercept of a given line.

-Let’s assume we know the coordinates of the two points on the line.
+Let’s walk through a practical example assuming we know the exact coordinates of two points on a line.

 Given: